-* Not as prone to the development of dark marks following trauma, which can sometimes can months to years to fade.
+• Not as prone to the development of hyperpigmentation following skin trauma, which can sometimes take months even years to fade.

-* Unfortunately, facial redness, broken capillaries and other flaws do tend to show more on lighter skin.
+• Facial redness, broken capillaries and other flaws tend to show more on lighter skin.

-* People with darker skin also have larger fat cushions underneath the skin, making them less prone to wrinkles and aging.
+• People with darker skin have larger fat cushions underneath the skin, making them less prone to wrinkles and aging.

-* Following trauma, darker skin is also more prone to keloid-type scars and post-infammatory hyperpigmentation.
+• Following trauma, darker skin is more prone to keloid-type scars and post-infammatory hyperpigmentation.